hastinarimanzadeh/dag_community_paper/README.md

 2. Open src/Makefile and adjust path to igraph
 3. Change to directory src and type `make`

+Alternatively, if igraph and glpk are unavailable, remove -ligraph and -lglpk.<br/>
+These are only required for optimal and optimal\_community, so you should be able to compile everything else.

 ## Usage

 See ./src/readme.txt for details.